 Jane has worked extensively in Healthcare and the wider Public Sector and voluntary sector for over 35 years as a manager, a senior lecturer and practitioner of organisational change and human resource management.
 During this time Jane has also worked regularly as a freelancing consultant for a wide range of charities in the UK on short to longer term projects to support the leadership, and the personal development of those working in those charities, conflict resolution and mediation, as well as supporting patient, and citizen engagement in the development of health related charities.
 Jane has also been involved in research related to healthcare initiatives with health charities in England.
 Jane’s current voluntary charitable work includes working on a range of Global Health and Wellbeing projects, and co-ordinating a patient befriending project, as well as being a volunteer/befriender for a local hospital.

 Dragana has managed the educational charity called Community Health Foundation (CHF), having a significant hand in successfully promoting the Charity.
 The Charity went from strength to strength in the advancement of health and well-being education, attracting students not only in London but across the UK and the world.
 One of Dragana’s most significant roles was liaising with media.
-She has co-authored a health food book with a leading UK celebrity in the music industry, appeared on numerous television and radio shows, as well as featured in national and international newspapers, tabloids, magazines etc. More recently and in partnership with Boy George, Dragana successfully managed a health food shop and café in London’s High Street Kensington.
-She currently works with a family of influential business entrepreneurs and writes regularly for the Huffington Post.
+She has co-authored a health food book with a leading UK celebrity in the music industry, appeared on numerous television and radio shows, as well as featured in national and international newspapers, tabloids, magazines etc. Also in partnership with Boy George, Dragana successfully managed a health food shop and café in London’s High Street Kensington.
+She works with high profile individuals and influential business entrepreneurs and is a contributor for the Huffington Post.